equinixmetal-archive/docs-packet-legacy/guides/deploy-on-demand.md

 ![sleect-ssh-keys](/images/ondemand-deploy-guide/select-ssh-keys.png)

+###Now, you're ready to go!
 Once you’ve made it to the Summary section, you’re ready to go!
-Deploy your server and get ready to experience the bare metal.
+Deploy your server and get ready to experience bare metal.